reportei/generator-community-docs/sections/practical_example.md

 - Total Characters in the Database (Number Metric)
 - Starships by Manufacturer (Table Metric)

+The name of the integration on our codebase will be Swapi (swapi).

 **Important**

 The code for the following tutorial is complete in the branch [Practical-Example](https://github.com/reportei/generator-community/tree/example/star-wars-api).